 About the Crested Ibis

-The crested ibis, also known as the Japanese crested ibis, or Asian crested ibis, is a species of ibis, native to eastern Asia.
-It is the only member of the genus Nipponia.
-In Japan, where it has special cultural significance, the name is toki (トキ).
+The crested ibis, also called the Japanese crested ibis, Asian crested ibis or toki (トキ), is a species of bird in the ibis family, Threskiornithidae.
+It is the only species in the genus Nipponia.

 Source: Wikipedia